Prep Time: 20 minutes

 - Whisk your dry ingredients into a bowl.

-- Add Two Bears oat milk, canola oil, egg and vanilla extract.
+- Add Two Bears oat, canola oil, egg and vanilla extract.
 Whisk until smooth.

 - Pour about ⅓ cup batter onto the griddle for each pancake.
 Wait until bubbles are visible throughout the pancake before flipping, about 1-2 minutes for each side.